KadinTucker/CivInspired/Rulebook/city.md

 Lastly, Science generated through yields and through trade is resolved, being allocated to technologies as appropriate.
 See Technology* for more details.

+### City Work

+The population of a city all have jobs that they do.
+There are two main types of workers: *labourers* and *specialists*.

+Labourers work on a particular tile.
+With no improvements they simply earn the yields of that tile.
+With improvements, they may earn additional yields from that tile, or any resources that may be found on that tile.

+Specialists work in a particular improvement, usually in the city's centre.
+Specialists typically produce a larger amount of just one yield.
+Some specialists can also work outside of the city centre with the right tile improvements.

+Citizens can be reassigned by the player to different jobs, but need one turn to adjust to the new job.

 ### City Growth

 Cities grow by attracting new people to live there.
 This happens through passive migration and active migration.